Larry Ferlazzo’s Websites of the Day…

 Making timelines can be a useful learning activity for all students, including English Language Learners.
 I actually think students working in small groups to create a big timeline poster is a better overall learning experience.
-However, I can see the development of online timelines could be a good project in some situations — for example, in sharing information with others around the world in our International Sisters Classes Project.
+However, I can see the development of online timelines could be a good project in some situations — for example, in sharing information with others around the world working in “sister classes.”

 There are many online timeline tools out there.
 But I’ve only found a few that are easily accessible to English Language Learners and non-tech-savvy students and teachers, free, and allow users to grab images off the web to add to their final product.